• Skip to primary navigation

 turmeric buttermilk in small earthen cups

-Turmeric – an everyday Indian ingredient has become the superfood of the west and people are adding turmeric to all the recipe left and right.
+Turmeric, an everyday Indian ingredient has become the superfood of the west and people are adding turmeric to all the recipe left and right.
 So what’s the big deal about this turmeric.
 Even though I have mentioned this on my turmeric milk post, let me repeat it.
+I use organic turmeric powder for this recipe — any good-quality organic brand works well.

 Curcumin, the key ingredient in turmeric, gives the spice the bright yellow color, and it is a powerful antioxidant.
 It has anti-bacterial and anti-fungal properties also.
 You can find the usage of turmeric in a lot of traditional Indian medicines.
 The benefits of turmeric are proven and have backed by science too.